Northwest Passage - Eastbound - 16 Days

 Day 16: Depart Toronto

-After breakfast, check-out of your room and continue your journey.
+After breakfast, check out of your room and continue your journey.
+Make your own way to Toronto Airport with the hotel complimentary shuttle.

 In true expedition style we encourage exploration and adventure, offering flexibility in challenging environments in a way that puts you among the action to see and do as much as possible.
 This itinerary is only a guide and subject to change due to ice and weather conditions.